mbaynton/cms-autoupdate-design/README.md

 This model makes it as simple as possible to kick off the update code in a variety of ways with necessary OS permissions.

-### Reference implementations of automatic phar runner
+### Automatic phar runner
-Two reference implementations that cause the phar to be executed following its distribution should be provided.
+A separate module, the Trusted Installer, will manage execution of phar archives such that they are installed onto a site.
+Splitting this process into a separate module offers the potential to offer future support for one-click installation of contrib modules by site owners, without having to have their sites writable by the webserver and without having to deal with sftp credentials.

+Fundamentally, the Trusted Installer will be a public key repository, an API to run a phar on a particular site, and two implementations of the phar runner.
 One will target setups where the webserver is allowed to update the CMS code directly (WordPress' automatic updates  shows us this is prevalant among shared hosts), and another will target Unix-like OS's where the webserver does not have sufficient permission to modify the CMS source tree.

 The in-webserver runner should be trivial.